 - Each OpenFX will have different customization options, and you can make adjustments in the Inspector.

-There are only two effects in this category, but they are both powerful.
+There are only 2 effects in this category, but they are both powerful.
 Here you’ll find Adjustment Clip and Fusion Composition.

 The Adjustment Clip applies all effects to multiple clips below it in the timeline, and it works similarly to adjustment layers in the Adobe apps (Photoshop, Premiere Pro, After Effects).
-The adjustment clip is new in Resolve 16.
 Let’s apply an adjustment clip above a couple of video clips.